hqy5038/ist-303-xr-team-ex-2/README.md

 5;	DONE: Make timer seconds more readable (e.g. one digit);	TREVOR;	Round function to single digit

-6;	Add error handling for the string;	HJ;	We'll just add a try/catch in case or error.
+6;	DONE: Add error handling for the string;	HJ;	We'll just add a try/catch in case or error.

-7;	Create helper function for timer instead of duplicating output;	HJ;	New helper function
+7;	NOT DONE: Create helper function for timer instead of duplicating output;	HJ;	New helper function... we would create a new function with a parameter of the calling function and have it print to screen.

 8;	DONE: Create wiki_dl sub folder if it doesn't exist; TREVOR;  Call file.open parameter or option